Flexible Retirement Plan (with SIPP options)

 -There is also a lifestyle option to help you manage risk by automatically switching into funds with lower risk profiles as you approach your selected retirement age.

-- Tax relief* - subject to HMRC limits, for every £80 you invest in your pension, the government will pay an extra £20 tax relief.
+- Tax relief* - subject to HM Revenue & Customs (HMRC) limits, for every £80 you invest in your pension, the government will pay an extra £20 tax relief.
 If you earn above the basic rate of tax, you can claim additional tax relief through your tax self-assessment form.
 See our tax relief calculator for more or read about the tax benefits of saving in a pension.
 Note that pensions in payment are taxed as earned income.

 Read more about the SIPP option or our FRP Fund Guide for more on the funds offered under the plan.
 Bear in mind that the value of your investment may go down as well as up and you may not get back your original investment.